ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getPinOnPurchase*

-Retrieves the current status of the "Pin on Purchase" setting, indicating whether a PIN challenge is required when making a purchase.
-This function helps ensure secure transactions by verifying if the PIN protection is enabled or disabled.
+Retrieves the current status of the "PIN on Purchase" setting, indicating whether a PIN is required to authorize purchases.
+This feature helps users maintain control over unauthorized or accidental purchases, enhancing security and parental control.

 ### Related Functions
-[setPinOnPurchase](#setPinOnPurchase) : Enables or disables the "Pin on Purchase" setting.
+[setPinOnPurchase](#setPinOnPurchase) : Enables or disables the "PIN on Purchase" setting.

 ### Events